 The Board of WDRFCL is comprised of the following members:

-Felicity is also the President of the Ballymore Ladies group which supply medical equipment and supplies to local clubs as well as providing critical sideline support services at Ballymore and QRU Events.
-Felicity is a permanent member and newly appointed Director of Women’s Rugby, 7’s Rugby and Junior girls at Wests.
+Felicity is also the President of the Ballymore Ladies group which supply medical equipment and supplies to local clubs as well as provides critical sideline support services at Ballymore and QRU Events.
+Felicity is a permanent member and newly appointed Director of Women’s Rugby, 7’s Rugby and Junior girls at Wests

 John’s involvement with Wests dates back to 2008 as a junior parent of 4 Bulldogs and has coached various junior teams over that period.
 More recently, John has served on the Junior Committee.